Toyota Alphard

-The Alphard is primarily made for the Japanese market, but is also sold in Bangladesh, Belarus, Russia, the Middle East, Greater China, and Southeast Asia.
-Similar to the Camry, it is often classified as a luxury car in Southeast Asian markets.
+The Alphard is primarily made for the Japanese market, but is also sold in many Asian countries, Belarus, Russia, and the Middle East.
+Similar to the Camry, it is often regarded as a luxury car in Southeast Asian markets.

 Since the second generation, a twin model called Toyota Vellfire (トヨタ・ヴェルファイア, Toyota Verufaia) has also been available, which is marketed as a sportier alternative to the Alphard and exclusively marketed by the Netz Store dealership chain until 2020.
-Since 2019, a modified version of the third-generation model has been sold as the Lexus LM for several Asian markets outside Japan.
+Since 2019, a modified and more upscale version of the model has been sold as the Lexus LM.

 The vehicle was named after Alphard, the brightest star in the constellation Hydra.
-The Alphard also received a special front emblem, which depicts the lowercase alpha letter.
+Until the third generation, the Alphard wears a special front emblem which depicts the lowercase alpha letter.
+A prominent design feature of the Alphard is its shield-like grille, which it has had since the launch of the AH30 generation in 2015.

 The name "Vellfire" was derived from "velvet" and "fire" to emphasize "smooth" and "passionate" as characteristics of the vehicle.
+Starting from the AH30 generation, the Vellfire has been given aggressive styling to reflect being the sportier version of the Alphard.
+As of the AH40 generation, the Vellfire received its own unique insignia in the form of a stylized 'V', in an effort to further distinguish it from its twin.